Unilever

 With size comes an impressive €59,604.00 (31/12/2023) Billion turnover and brand power to match.
 81% of their brands are in the top two categories in their respective markets.
 13 of these brands generate over €1 billion each, every year.

-High quality brands create reoccurring revenues stream which in turn generates profits and steady dividends.
-Inflation headwinds are on the horizon now for all consumer focused companies, however having strong brands and loyal customers returning time again, will quality companies like Unilever a chance of increasing prices.
-Having the ability to increase prices will help protect margins both top & bottom.
+With inflation headwinds on the horizon for all consumer focused companies, having a strong portfolio of brands and loyal customers returning time again and time again, will allow quality businesses like Unilever a chance of gradually increasing prices over time.

 Unilever average five year share price

-The average share price over the past five years (08/2019 to 08/2024) for the Unilever group (ULVR) sites between:
+The average share price over the group over the past five years (08/2019 to 08/2024) sits between:

-The lowest point of £32.67 on the 08th March 2022.
+At the lowest point the share price went to a low of £32.67 on the 08th March 2022.

-To the highest of £53.30 on the 3rd September 2022.
+To the highest level of £53.30 on the 3rd September 2022.

 Based on my own personal experience looking at a long term hold, I would be looking to purchase additional shares between £33.95 to £38.95 price targets.